GoogleChrome/web.dev/src/site/content/en/blog/codelab-sign-in-form-best-practices/index.md

 Once again, make sure to test your work on different browsers on different platforms.

 Try it out!
-Will users notice the **Show password** button and understand it?
+Think about UX design: will users notice the **Show password** button and understand it?
 Is there a better way to provide this functionality?
+This is a good moment to try out [Discount Usability Testing](https://www.nngroup.com/articles/discount-usability-20-years/) with a small group of friends or colleagues.

 To understand how this site works for screenreaders, install the [ChromeVox extension](https://chrome.google.com/webstore/detail/chromevox-classic-extensi/kgejglhpjiefppelpmljglcjbhoiplfn?hl=en) and navigate through the form.
 Do the
 `aria-label` values work as intended?